 But that really wasn’t news.
 For each of the eight years, the Obama Administration averaged less than 2 percent economic growth.

 Furthermore, there was deterioration in critical economic categories – living standards, labor-force participation, and wages.
 The average work week was only 34.4 hours.

 Yet, there were no media complaints about the mediocre Obama economy.
 And except for authoritative economists, there was no criticism.

 Now, the Trump Administration forecasts has delivered GDP increases as high as 4.1 percent.

 Investors are thrilled.
 His policies have led to an explosion in the stock market.
-Investors have pumped $4 trillion more into the market.
+Investors have pumped trillions of dollars into the market.

 But political opponents and naïve media pundits continue with their sarcastic ridicule.
 Not only against his policies, but they incessantly ridicule the businessman-president personally.

 For examples, try Googling the key phrase, Trump economic policies.
 You’ll see millions upon millions of search results with negative headlines.